uit-hdl/uit-hdl.github.io/index.md

 ## Large antibiotic dosing regimen simulations

 We are building a dose design framework to identify the best treatment regimens for individual patients.
-We will develop new machine learning algorithms on high performance computing to make the simulations of large antibiotic dosing regimen simulations highly efficient.
+We will develop new machine learning algorithms on high performance computing systems to make the simulations of large antibiotic dosing regimen simulations highly efficient.

 # People